 The NIV Study Bible Notes in the Resource Guide shows six entries under the Commentary section for Romans 1:1-10.
 When you tap on the NIV Study Bible Notes, you will see previews of the entries, and you can tap each one to read the full commentary.
 As you read on in the text, those entries will stay in sync with your passage no matter what translation you have open in the main window.

 Tap 'Parallel' in your Study Center toolbar.
 You will be taken to a listing of all available resources downloaded to your device.
-You may navigate for your desired resource by scrolling through the 'All' section.
+Navigate to your desired resource by scrolling through the 'All' section.
 If you would like to narrow your search, you may also select 'Recents' or 'Favorites.'
 In this case, I am selecting NIV Study Bible Notes.
-You may select whichever study Bible notes you want to have open.)
+You may select whichever study Bible notes you want to have open.

 3. Resource Guide on a Verse